You are hereHome >

 Some key findings:

 - The most complained-about credit card company is Capital One.
-However, GE Capital Retail generated the most complaints when adjusted for purchase volume, followed by Capital One and Barclays.

 - Nearly 40% of credit card complaints to the CFPB result in tangible relief to the consumer.
 Over 7,300 consumers have received monetary relief through the CFPB, and over 2,300 additional consumers have received non-monetary relief such as adjusting interest rates or correcting information with a credit reporting agency.
 In total, the CFPB has helped nearly 10,000 consumers get relief from credit card problems.

 - The median amount of monetary relief for credit card complaints was $128.

 - Residents of the District of Columbia and Delaware were most likely to file complaints with the CFPB, based on complaints per 100,000 residents.

 - Consumers were most likely to complain about billing disputes (16 percent of complaints), followed by difficulties with APR or interest rates (10 percent) and trouble with identity theft, fraud, and embezzlement (7 percent).